stevedanomodolor/robot_learning/README.md

 * [Usage](#Usage)

 ## General Info
-THe code contains an implementation of robot learning algorithm to teach a ball shooter to shoot a ball using the simulation gazebo
+See [here](https://github.com/gcornella/Ball-Launcher-Reinforcement-Learning) on a full description of the project.
+The code contains an implementation of robot learning algorithm to teach a ball shooter to shoot a ball using the simulation gazebo.

 ## Code specification
 **TODO: Explain later**